frinknet/GitPushy/README.md

 GitPushy is triggered from the git *post_receive* hook.
 It uses this hook to trigger it's own deployment process, stage and deploy source code to a working application environment.
 GitPushy is not a complete solution for [continuous deployment] [cd] or [continuous integration] [ci] but is meant to be a framework for writing easy deployments and integrations.

-To install GitPushy simply copy the *gitpushy-common* and *post-receive* to the git hooks folder on the git server.
-If you already have a *post-receive* hook you can copy the necessary content from the provided post-receive hook to install.
+To install GitPushy simply copy the *gitpushy-common* and *post-receive* or *post-merge* to the git hooks folder on the git server.
+If you already have a *post-receive* or *post-merge* hook you can copy the necessary content from the provided post-receive hook to install.

 Anatomy of GitPushy Deployment